focus on... How many Peperomias?

 focus on...
 New geophytic Peperomias

 For a long time geophytic Peperomias have been considered as a rather small subgenus (Tildenia).
 Field work and extended study of herbarium specimens revealed that this group includes a lot more variety than initially thought.
-The recent description of 25 new species almost doubles the number of known Tildenia species.
+The description of 25 new species in the last decades almost doubled the number of known Tildenia species.

 focus on...
 Recently described new Peperomia species

 It appears that the extending scientific interest in the genus Peperomia during the last two decades is resulting in the publication of a substantially higher number of new taxa.

 focus on...
 Peperomia caperata cultivars